 - Clogged or malfunctioning oil glands in the eyelids

 - Eyelash mites or lice e.g. Demodex

 - A bacterial infection of the lid margins

-- Allergies, such as allergies to eye make-up, contact lens solutions or eye make-up
+- Allergies, such as allergies to eye make-up, contact lens solutions or eye makeup

 What are the symptoms and signs?

 Eye burning, irritation, tearing, foreign body sensations, crusty debris (in the lashes, corner of the eyes or on the lids), dryness, and red eyelid margins are all signs and symptoms of blepharitis.
-Generally there is an unsightly and unpleasant scaliness of the skin on and around the lid margins.
+Generally, there is an unsightly and unpleasant scaliness of the skin on and around the lid margins.

 How can eyelid hygiene help?

 A regular routine of eye hygiene is essential in the treatment of blepharitis as it tends to recur and rarely disappears completely.
 It is important that you clean your eyelids every day, whether or not you are experiencing symptoms.
 It should be considered part of a daily routine, like brushing your teeth.
 Daily hygiene helps prevent the build-up of oils and crusted matter around the eyelid and lash area.
-The use of a specialised cleanser or wipes for daily hygiene such as Ocusoft Plus is recommended.
+The use of a specialized cleanser or wipes for daily hygiene such as Ocusoft Plus is recommended.